eclipse-basyx/basyx-python-sdk/README.md

 For further examples and tutorials, check out the `aas.examples`-package.
 Here is a quick overview:

-* `examples.tutorial_create_simple_aas`: Create an Asset Administration Shell, containing an asset reference and a submodel reference
+* `aas.examples.tutorial_create_simple_aas`: Create an Asset Administration Shell, including an Asset object and a Submodel
-* `examples.tutorial_serialization_deserialization_json`: Tutorial for the serialization and deserialization of asset administration shells, submodels and assets
-* `examples.tutorial_storage`: Tutorial for storing asset administration shells, submodels and assets
+* `aas.examples.tutorial_storage`: Manage a larger number of Asset Administration Shells in an ObjectStore and resolve references
+* `aas.examples.tutorial_serialization_deserialization`: Use the JSON and XML serialization/deserialization for
+  single objects or full standard-compliant files
-* `examples.tutorial_dynamic_model`: Tutorial about creating a submodel with elements that update dynamically from a custom data source
+* `aas.examples.tutorial_dynamic_model`: Create a submodel with elements that are dynamically updated from a custom data source

 ## Contributing